 - Entry Level

-- The University Services team will discuss all aspects of their unit and how they can support MSU research projects.
-Topics will include: Purchasing, Accounts Payable, Capital Asset Management, University Stores, Logistics and Mail Services.
+- The University Procurement and Logistics team will discuss all aspects of their unit and how they can support MSU research projects.
+Topics will include: Procurement, Accounts Payable, Capital Asset Management, University Stores, Logistics and Mail Services.
 As possible, a facility tour will also be provided at the end of this training session.